Assassination of Orlando Letelier: Diplomatic resolution of civil liability

 The Chilean government pushed back against efforts by the Letelier and Moffitt families for judicial determinations of civil liability to be made in the United States.
 As Chile was unwilling to submit to a determination by a U.S. tribunal, a State Department principal deputy legal advisor, Michael Kozak, originated an idea to settle the dispute invoking the arbitration clause of the 1914 Chile-United States peace treaty.
 Chile agreed and in the early 1990s the arbitration commission determined the amounts of the payments to be made to the families.

 Allegations of U.S. foreknowledge

 According to John Dinges, author of The Condor Years (The New Press 2003), documents released in 2015 revealed a CIA report dated April 28, 1978 that showed the agency by then had knowledge that Pinochet ordered the murders.
 The report stated “Contreras told a confidant he authorized the assassination of Letelier on orders from Pinochet."
 A State Department document also referred to eight separate CIA reports from around the same date, each sourced to “extremely sensitive informants” who provided evidence of Pinochet’s direct involvement in ordering the assassination and in directing the subsequent cover-up.
 FBI Carter Cornick, an FBI special agent credited with solving the case with his partner Robert Scherrer, said that the information was hearsay gathered from people who might provide the CIA with information but would never appear in court.
+However, documented Michael Townley confessions which were published by the National Security Archive in November 2023 indicated that DINA head Manuel Contreras was in fact the one who ordered the assassination.
+Townley even at point sent Contreas a letter where he accused him of misleading Pinochet on details surrounding the assassination.

 When Townley and his Chilean associate tried to obtain B-2 visas to the United States in Paraguay, Landau was told by Paraguayan intelligence that these Paraguayan subjects were to meet with General Vernon A. Walters in the United States, concerning CIA business.
 Landau was suspicious of this declaration, and cabled for more information.
 The B-2 visas were revoked by the State Department on August 9, 1976.
 However, under the same names, two DINA agents used fraudulent Chilean passports to travel to the U.S. on diplomatic A-2 visas, in order to shadow Letelier.
 Townley himself flew to the U.S. on a fraudulent Chilean passport and under another assumed name.
 Landau had made copies of the visa applications though, which later documented the relationship of Townley and DINA with the Paraguayan visa applications.